Configuration

 Environment Variables

 Section titled “Environment Variables”All configuration is done through environment variables in the .env file.
+At least one provider must be configured (Gemini, Groq, or Ollama); the route returns 503 otherwise.

 | Variable | Required | Description |